ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>Get a server with 24 GB RAM + 4 CPU + 200 GB Storage + Always Free</blockquote>

 <h3>4.
-Identifying AWS Cost-Saving Opportunities in stopped ec2 instances - <a href="https://medium.com/@ppriyanjith/identifying-aws-cost-saving-opportunities-in-stopped-ec2-instances-c66f0ced4718" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Rise of AI in DevOps: Revolutionizing Software Development - <a href="https://medium.com/@shyamvarun2004/the-rise-of-ai-in-devops-revolutionizing-software-development-3457c1a16ec1" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Padma Priyanjith`**
+✍️ **posted by `Shyam Varun`**

-<blockquote>I was very much interested on cost saving side of AWS as I have seen most of the time most of the companies were wasting 30% of their money…</blockquote>
+<blockquote>In today’s fast-paced software development landscape, Artificial Intelligence (AI) has emerged as a game-changer.
+The integration of AI and…</blockquote>

 <h3>5.
 Life, like SaaS, Will Never Be Perfect - <a href="https://medium.com/managing-digital-products/life-like-saas-will-never-be-perfect-d1ef04b60109" target="_blank" rel="noopener noreferrer">link</a></h3>